Ron Rosenfeld: George HW Bush administration

-Private Sector
+Private sector

 Rosenfeld left the federal government in 1993 to become the Executive Vice President of NHP, Inc., and President of the National Corporation for Housing Partnerships, a firm involved in ownership and management of affordable multifamily housing.

-Keating Administration
+Keating administration

 Rosenfeld moved to Oklahoma in 1995.
 In 1997 Republican Governor of Oklahoma Frank Keating appointed Rosenfeld as his second Oklahoma Secretary of Commerce.
 As Commerce Secretary, Rosenfeld oversaw all state agencies responsible for promoting economic development, community development and workforce development.

 Following the 1998 Oklahoma general elections, Rosenfeld resigned as Secretary and returned to Washington, D.C. to seek private work.
 Governor Keating appointed Howard Barnett Jr., a Tulsa businessman, to succeed him.

-George W Bush Administration
+George W Bush administration

-After three years in the private sector, Ronseld returned to the federal government.
+After three years in the private sector, Rosenfeld returned to the federal government.
 In July 2001, Republican President of the United States George W. Bush appointed him as president of the Government National Mortgage Association.
 He remained as Ginnie Mae President until December 14, 2005, when President Bush, through recess appointment, designated him chairman of the Federal Housing Finance Board (FHFB).
-During Ronseld's tenure as chairman, the FHFB was merged with the Office of Federal Housing Enterprise Oversight to create the Federal Housing Finance Agency as a result of the enactment of the Housing and Economic Recovery Act of 2008.
+During Rosenfeld's tenure as chairman, the FHFB was merged with the Office of Federal Housing Enterprise Oversight to create the Federal Housing Finance Agency as a result of the enactment of the Housing and Economic Recovery Act of 2008.
 Rosenfeld continued to serve as chairman until his resignation on December 31, 2008.